 It’s also important to listen to your body.
 If your symptoms fail to improve after a few days, contact North Florida Foot & Ankle Specialists right away.
 Following an in-office visit, they can make adjustments to your recovery plan as necessary.

-To see if you’re a candidate for minimally invasive surgery, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office or clicking the online booking feature today.
+To see if you’re a candidate for minimally invasive surgery, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office today.